sajjadGG/book-python/basics/oop/method.rst

     #.
 Use values from ``self.__dict__`` to check for type or length
     #.
 Create ``setosa`` object with attributes set at the initialization
     #.
 Create ``virginica`` object with attributes set at the initialization
     #.
-Print sum, mean and name of each objects
+Print sum, mean and species name of each objects
     #.
 Do not use ``@dataclass``
     #.
 Compare result with "Output" section (see below)